 There is no doubt that medication can help with symptoms of depression and anxiety.
-In fact, taking medications can prove helpful in the most severe cases of anxiety and depression where a person is immobilized by their condition.
+In fact, taking medications can prove helpful in the most severe cases of anxiety and depression when you’re immobilized by these conditions.
 The most severe cases can make it terrifying to leave the home.
-Also, there can be such an extreme lack of motivation, that a person may find it difficult to get the energy to leave their house.
-When this occurs, medications can help a person get energy enough to do some of the things that they want to do.
-They can also help a person deal with feelings of panic enough to allow them to leave their homes and go into situations that they might otherwise avoid.
+Also, there can be such an extreme lack of motivation that you may find it difficult to get the energy to leave your house.
+When this occurs, medications can help you get enough energy to do some of the things that you want to do.
+They can also help you deal with feelings of panic enough to allow you to leave your homes and go into situations that you might otherwise avoid.

 The idea of taking medication without counseling is a tempting proposition.
 It is understandable that we look for only medication when coping with depression and anxiety.
 People live busy lives and the time that it takes to participate in counseling can seem hard-to-find.
 The time is usually there, however, it is just finding the motivation to do this.
 One of the concerns that prevents people from seeking out counseling is that they think that it will be overly extensive, yet this is often untrue.
 Many counselors nowadays are trained in more brief approaches to treatment.
 Ethical counselors, who have an open relationship with their clients, will discuss time concerns with clients, and openly discuss what kind of progress could be made in that time if everything goes as planned.
 Also, in this working relationship, a client will be notified of progress and barriers throughout treatment.
 Counseling is a collaborative effort, and with open communication, chances for successful intervention of problems increases.